coleifer/peewee/docs/peewee/database.rst

            else:
                raise ValueError('poll() returned unexpected result')

-**SQLite**, because it is embedded in the Python application itself, does not do any socket operations that would be a candidate for non-blocking.
-Async has no effect one way or the other on SQLite databases.
+Because SQLite does not do any socket I/O, async has no effect when using SQLite.

 AsyncIO
 -------